Del-op/del-op.github.io/_posts/2025-04-20-short-circuit evaluation.md

    Avoids unnecessary computation (especially if the second operand is expensive to compute).

 2. **Safety**
-   Prevents runtime errors by guarding expressions—for example, checking for `null` before accessing a property.
+   Prevents runtime errors by guarding expressions, for example, checking for `null` before accessing a property.

 3. **Control Flow**
    Can be used to execute conditional side-effects in many languages.